-The Ring app is a great way to keep track of your Ring devices.
-It can also show you the views of your Ring camera and allow you to easily change your Ring device’s settings.
-But, when you can’t access your account and or the verification fails during setup, it can be very frustrating and hinder your ability to use your Ring app well.
+The Ring app is a great way to keep track of your Ring devices in your smart home.
+It can also show you the views of your Ring camera and allow you to change your Ring device’s settings easily.
+But, when you can’t access your account, and the verification fails during setup, it can be very frustrating and hinder your ability to use your Ring app well.

 Below, we’ll review the steps you should take if you have trouble going through the account verification process in the Ring app.
-Sometimes, it may take a call to Ring support to resolve the issue, but hopefully, following these steps first will help before you have to resort to that.
+Sometimes, it may take a call to Ring support to resolve the issue, but hopefully, following these steps will help before you resort to that.

 Make Sure You Typed in Your Password Correctly